hezzze/express-auth-cas/README.md

 // This route will de-authenticate the client with the Express server and then
 // redirect the client to the CAS logout page. app.get( '/logout', cas.logout );

+// This route will handle the SLO POST request from CAS server and
+// destroy local session
+app.post( '/single_logout', cas.handle_single_logout);
 ```